The best sport moments of 2021

 Novak Djokovic won the Grand Slam 20

-The Serbian tennis player made history by catching up with Rafael Nadal and Roger Federer for the Grand Slam titles..
+The Serbian tennis player made history by reaching out Rafael Nadal s Roger Federer In the major championship titles.
 Knoll conquered the Australian Open, Roland Garros and Wimbledon in 2021 to reach 20 greats and become among the best in history.

 Lionel Messi wins 7th Ballon d’Or